 For over 20 years, the Adopt a Book scheme has provided a unique opportunity for you to play a part in the preservation of the library.
 Donations have funded the repair of almost half of this nationally important collection, helping to safeguard it for future generations.
 In 2009 the scheme was expanded to include archival documents and wax seals.
 Much essential conservation work remains to be done; work which cannot be undertaken without your help.

 If you would like to support the vital conservation work needed, please download and complete an Adopt a Book form or contact us for more information.

 You can choose from one of three categories for your adoption:

 Donations can be made by cheque payable to ‘The Dean and Canons of Windsor’ or by credit/debit card.
 Please call the Chapter Office on 01753 848888 during office hours and have your payment card to hand.

-If you are a UK taxpayer and would like us to make the most of your donation, please also complete the declaration on the form and send it to the Archivist and Chapter Librarian at the address included.
+If you are a UK taxpayer and would like us to make the most of your donation, please complete the Gift Aid declaration form and forward it to [email protected]

 All adoptions are commemorated with a bookplate carrying the wording of your choice.
 This can commemorate a special event or anniversary and will be fixed as a lasting memorial inside the cover of the volume.
 You (or a nominated recipient) will also receive a certificate incorporating a copy of the bookplate and the author and title of the book adopted.
 The Archives and Chapter Library offer you regular opportunities as a book adopter to attend events and view your adopted book.